Call Now Request FREE consultation - 1866-758-4529

 What Supervisors of Truckers Need to Know:

-Section 332.603 require supervisors of commercial motor vehicle drivers to take specialized training relating to alcohol and drug symptoms and identification.
+Section 332.603 requires supervisors of commercial motor vehicle drivers to take specialized training on alcohol and drug symptoms and identification.

-The regulation mandates procedures for alcohol tests that must be conducted on drivers involved in accidents, particularly those with commercial driver’s licenses (CDL).
+The regulation requires procedures for alcohol tests to be conducted on drivers involved in accidents, especially CDL holders.

-The regulation covers companies with more than one employee.
+The regulation applies to companies with more than one employee.

 Owner-operators are not subject to supervisor testing.